 Empathy alone does not move mountains.
 Aber it is the first important step towards a tolerant, colourful coexistence.
 The good news is that there are various studies.
 Laut which was none of the last generations was as tolerant and committed to equality as the present one.

 So we are on a good path.
 Everyone gets to start small.
 Its Self-awareness Strengthen.
-Focus more on the needs and feelings of others in private and professional life.
+To focus more in the private and professional environment on the Needs and feelings of others.
 Then a unique, stirring movement could soon emerge from this!
 Because compassion is a raw material that the world needs more urgently than oil, coal and silicon combined.